Tillered Docs

 Features

-• Command completion: Type arctic pe<TAB> to complete to peers
+• Command completion: arctic pe<TAB> completes to peers.

-• Subcommand completion: Type arctic peers l<TAB> to complete to list
+• Subcommand completion: arctic peers l<TAB> completes to list.

-• Flag completion: Type arctic peers list --<TAB> to see available flags
+• Flag completion: arctic peers list --<TAB> lists available flags.

 Example session